Matanbitton/home-assignment-EM/README.md

 ## What I enjoyed:

-I needed to figure out how to make a triagnle to go behind the Best Choice/Best Value section at the top at first I struggled to think of a way to make a traingle since border radius won't work.
+I needed to figure out how to make a triangle to go behind the Best Choice/Best Value section at the top at first I struggled to think of a way to make a traingle since border radius won't work.
 I needed a sharp cut and border-radius only makes rounded corners.